cad324/Cornell-Thrift-Project/documents/design-journey.md

         [Tell us why...]

 **Subgoal # 2 : Fill out information under "Get in Touch"**
-	(e.g., "# 1 : Select the section of the document you want to print")

-  - Will [persona name] have formed this sub-goal as a step to their overall goal?
+  - Will Abby have formed this sub-goal as a step to their overall goal?
-    - Yes, maybe or no: [yes/maybe/no]
+    - Yes, maybe or no: Yes
     - Why?
-(Especially consider [persona name]'s Motivations/Strategies.)
+(Especially consider Abby's Motivations/Strategies.)

-        [Tell us why..]

-[Add as many actions as you need...]
+        * Each input field (Name, Email, and Message) on the contact page is labelled.
+Given that Abby has general exposure to technology this form would likely be familiar to her.
+Since Abby prefers to use familiar technology, she would comfortably form this sub-goal.

-**Action # 1 : [action name]**
+  **Action # 1 : Select the input field labelled "Name"**
-	(e.g., "# 1 : Put the mouse at the beginning of the section you want to print")

-  - Will [persona name] know what to do at this step?
+    - Will Abby know what to do at this step?
-    - Yes, maybe or no: [yes/maybe/no]
+      - Yes, maybe or no: Yes
       - Why?
 (Especially consider [persona name]'s Knowledge/Skills, Motivations/Strategies, Self-Efficacy and Tinkering.)

-        [Tell us why...]
+          Abby is an accountant, and since her job deals with keeping track of information she is probably familiar with input fields.
+This feature fits with Abby's low computer self-efficacy style since she does not have to go through unfamiliar processes.

-  - If [persona name] does the right thing, will she know that she did the right thing, and is making progress towards her goal?
+    - If Abby does the right thing, will she know that she did the right thing, and is making progress towards her goal?
-    - Yes, maybe or no: [yes/maybe/no]
+      - Yes, maybe or no: yes
       - Why?
 (Especially consider [persona name]'s Self-Efficacy and Attitude toward Risk.)

-        [Tell us why...]
+          The cursor would show up inside the input field.
+Given her comprehensive information processing style, she will easily access what happened.

+  **Action # 2 : Type persona's "Name"**

+  - Will Abby know what to do at this step?
+    - Yes, maybe or no: Yes
+    - Why?
+(Especially consider [persona name]'s Knowledge/Skills, Motivations/Strategies, Self-Efficacy and Tinkering.)

+        The input field is labelled name.
+Abby gathers information comprehensively and she would realize that the name field is asking for her name for correspondence.

+  - If Abby does the right thing, will she know that she did the right thing, and is making progress towards her goal?
+    - Yes, maybe or no: Yes
+    - Why?
+(Especially consider [persona name]'s Self-Efficacy and Attitude toward Risk.)

+        The name will show up in the field as she types.
+Given her comprehensive information processing style, she will easily access what happened.

+  **Action #3 : Repeat Action #1 and #2 for input fields "Email" and "Message"**

 **Subgoal # 3 : Submit response**
 	(e.g., "# 1 : Select the section of the document you want to print")